riboflavin/test-framer-sync/compare/krisp-vs-otter-ai.md

 | Language Support                  | ✅ Multiple languages | ❌ English only  |
 | Desktop App                       | ✅ Yes (Mac & Windows) | ❌ No (Web-based) |
 | iPhone & Android Apps             | ✅ Yes (Both)       | ✅ Yes (Both)       |
-Krisp might appeal to individuals or companies looking for a straightforward tool with a free plan, easy usability, and support for in-person meetings and local recording.
-However, those seeking deep integrations with platforms like Zoom and Calendar, or automation capabilities, may find Krisp lacking in those areas.
+**Krisp**: Ideal for individuals or companies seeking a straightforward tool for remote meetings, especially those looking for a free option.
+However, lacking deep integrations with popular platforms like Zoom and limited in its ability to enhance productivity during meetings.

-On the other hand, Otter.ai could be attractive to users valuing free access, ease of use, and mobile app availability.
-Yet, for those requiring extensive integrations with tools like HubSpot and Notion, or a robust automation engine, Otter.ai's limited integrations and functionalities may not fully meet their needs.
+**Otter.ai**: Suited for users valuing seamless integration with Zoom and calendar apps, but falls short in providing extensive integrations with other commonly used tools.
+While offering language support and mobile apps, its web-based nature may limit its effectiveness in aiding users during meetings.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.

 * Automatically-identified and assigned action items
 * AI-enabled search across all meetings
 * Automations with 100+ app integrations
 * Industry-leading security with SOC 2 Type II, EU-U.S. Data Privacy Framework, and HIPAA compliance
 * Ability to capture both online and in-person meetings with desktop and mobile apps